 Plea Deals in Tucson Criminal Courts

-If you are facing criminal charges, one of the biggest questions may be whether to accept a plea deal.
-A plea bargain is an agreement where you plead guilty to a charge in exchange for a lighter sentence or dismissal of other counts.
-It can feel like a lot to decide.
+If you are facing criminal charges, you might wonder if you should accept a plea deal.
+A plea bargain means you agree to plead guilty to a charge in return for a lighter sentence or dropping other charges.
+This can be a tough decision.

 An Arizona attorney with our firm helps clients understand how plea bargains work within the Arizona Court System.
 We explain the pros and the risks in plain language.
 For example, accepting a plea may reduce jail time or fines.